shree998/Campus-Expert/submissions/ElleBy/Impact-Proposal.md

 ## Timeline
 Within the first week of term one we will have had a society meeting, a small presentation for new students, as well as a few social events so we can meet people and get them talking.
+After this we are planning on having different event throught the terms.
+We would like to arrange trips to relevant sites, as well as arranging for members of different companies and organisations to come in and give talks to our members.

 ## Planning for the Future
 The main way that I can measure the success of the proposal is by judging the numbers of DevSoc members.
 This won’t be something I can measure quickly as some people might stop attending.
 We are planning on having events at least once a term, as well as advertising the society in person once a term.
 This is in the hope that by reminding people that we are there will encourage them to attend and take part in the society.
+We will measure this by looking at the numbers of people attending the events as well as people actively taking part in online discussions.